 Fanny takes up the story:

 The duc was in Rouen with four regiments under his command when news reached him of the 10th August.
-He at once summoned his officers and men, and standing in the mist of them "he took of his hat and called out aloud, "Vive le Roi!".
+He at once summoned his officers and men, and standing in the mist of them "he took of his hat and called out aloud, 'Vive le Roi!'".
 Only his officers echoed him.
 Again he called out and this time the soldiers responded in like kind.
 "In what manner he effected his escape out of Rouen he has never mentioned."
-Once arrived at coast, he and his groom embarked on a small boat, manned by two sailors; they "planted themselves at the bottom of the boat and were covered with faggots", and thus remained, "till they thought themselves at a safe distance from France".
-At one stage alarmed and disorientated in the fog, they imagined they were betrayed and headed back to France.
+Once at the coast, he and his groom embarked on a small boat, manned by two sailors; they "planted themselves at the bottom of the boat and were covered with faggots", and thus remained, "till they thought themselves at a safe distance from France".
+At one stage alarmed and disorientated in the fog, they imagined they had been betrayed and were headed back to France.

 Eventually they safely reached England.
 It was at this point that La Rochefoucauld had his unfortunate encounter with the "pot of porter":

 At length they landed—at Hastings, I think.
 The boatman had his money, and they walked on to the nearest public-house.
 The duke, to seem English, called for “pot portere.”
 It was brought him, and he drank it off in two draughts, his drought being extreme; and he called for another instantly.
 That also, without any suspicion or recollection of consequences, was as hastily swallowed; and what ensued he knows not.
 He was intoxicated, and fell into a profound sleep.
 His groom helped the people of the house to carry him upstairs and put him to bed.
 How long he slept he knows not, but he woke in the middle of the night without the smallest consciousness of where he was, or what had happened.

 See Gregg Smith, "Porter", on RealBeer.com

 Porter was apparently first brewed by the Bell Brewery in Shoreditch in the 1720s.